tinacms/tina.io/content/docs/tina-cloud/faq.md

 last_edited: '2022-01-24T15:50:19.525Z'
 ---

-## What is Tina CLoud
+## What is Tina Cloud?

 Tina Cloud is a hosted [datalayer](/docs/reference/content-api/datalayer) for TinaCMS.
 Tina Cloud is the easiest way to use TinaCMS in production.
 It provides a hosted GraphQL endpoint for your content, Git integration, user management, editorial workflow features and more.
 It also grants authorization for other users (content creators, editors, marketers, etc) to login and edit their site without needing to grant direct access to the repository in GitHub.
-TinaCMS can be [self hosted](/docs/self-hosted/overview) and used independently of Tina Cloud as well.
+TinaCMS can be [self-hosted](/docs/self-hosted/overview) or used independently of Tina Cloud as well.

 For more information, see [Tina Cloud Overview](/docs/tina-cloud/overview).